Geosoft2/geosoft2-2024/stac-the-spatiotemporal-asset-catalogue/handout.md

 ## STAC Extensions
 - To add specific metadata in different use cases or more detail about specific data types
 - Many extensions are hosted on GitHub
-- Basic JSON-schema includes properties and definitions for (objects of the) extensions such as types or items
+- Basic JSON schema includes properties and definitions for (objects of the) extensions such as types or items

 <details>
-<summary>Code extract of the json-schema for the eo-extension defining the object "eo:cloud_cover":</summary>
+<summary>Code extract of the JSON schema for the eo extension defining the object "eo:cloud_cover":</summary>

                 "properties": {
                   "summaries": {